Yuffster/client_require/README.md

 development mode, all modules will be served as their own file.
 In production, all files will be packaged into one JavaScript file.

+### uglify

+Defaults to `true`.
+When not set to true, production code will be minified using the NPM module for [Uglify](http://marijnhaverbeke.nl//uglifyjs).

 ## Client/Server Alternation

 If you want to have separate versions of particular files for the client and